aersosi/a11ytip/README.md

     - Changes the background color of the a11ytip.
     - Value format: A valid CSS `<color>` value.

-6. `data-a11ytip-padding-x` and `data-a11ytip-padding-y`:
+6. `data-a11ytip-padding-left`, `data-a11ytip-padding-right`, `data-a11ytip-padding-top`, and
+   `data-a11ytip-padding-bottom`:
-    - Adjusts the horizontal (`x`) and vertical (`y`) padding of the a11ytip box.
+    - Adjusts the left, right, top, and bottom padding of the a11ytip box individually.
     - Value format: A CSS `<length>` value (e.g., `0.5rem`, `8px`).

 7. `data-a11ytip-border-radius`:
     - Sets the border radius of the a11ytip box for rounded corners.
     - Value format: A CSS `<length>` value (e.g., `0.375rem`, `5px`).

+8. `data-a11ytip-box-shadow`:
+    - Sets the box shadow of the a11ytip box.
+    - Value format: A valid CSS `box-shadow` value (e.g., `0 4px 6px rgba(0, 0, 0, 0.1)`, `none`).

-8. `data-a11ytip-max-width`:
+9. `data-a11ytip-max-width`:
     - Sets the maximum width of the a11ytip box.
     - This prevents extremely long content from stretching the a11ytip.
     - Value format: A CSS `<length>` value (e.g., `14ch`, `150px`).
     - Default value: `14ch` (approximately 12 characters wide).

-9. `data-a11ytip-start-position` and `data-a11ytip-end-position`:
+10. `data-a11ytip-start-position` and `data-a11ytip-end-position`:
     - Positions the a11ytip when appearing (`start`) or when it becomes active (`end`).
     - Value format: CSS `<length>` values (e.g., `4px`, `2rem`).

-10. `data-a11ytip-transition-duration`:
+11. `data-a11ytip-transition-duration`:
     - Adjusts the transition duration of the a11ytip.
     - Value format: A valid time duration (e.g., `350ms`, `0.5s`).

-11. `data-a11ytip-delay`:
+12. `data-a11ytip-delay`:
     - Changes the delay before the a11ytip is displayed.
     - Value format: A number in milliseconds (e.g., `250`, `1000`).
     - Default value: `500` (500 milliseconds).

 12. `data-a11ytip-active`:
     - Forces the active status of an a11ytip permanently, without requiring a hover event.
     - Useful for checking positioning or during development.
     - Value format: No values required, the mere presence of the attribute activates the effect.

 ---